ALTIBASE/Documents/Manuals/Altibase_7.1/kor/iLoader User's Manual.md

             -displayquery : display query string
             -NLS_USE      : Specify NLS
             -prefer_ipv6  : Prefer resolving server_name to IPv6 Address
-            -ssl_ca       : The path to a CA certificate file -ssl_cpath    : The path to a directory that contains CA certificates -ssl_cert     : The path to the client certificate
+            -geom         : Specify geometry format such as WKB -ssl_ca       : The path to a CA certificate file -ssl_cpath    : The path to a directory that contains CA certificates -ssl_cert     : The path to the client certificate